Morphogen AlphaGen: High-Energy Pre-Workout with 10g Tyrosine!

 Conclusion

-Still though, 400 milligrams of caffeine and 300 milligrams of N-phenethyl dimethylamine are nothing to sneeze at.
-If you have any doubts about whether you can handle these ingredients, discuss your concerns with your doctor.
-Also, consider assessing your tolerance by starting with a partial scoop before graduating to a full dose.
+Still though, 400 milligrams of caffeine and the extra goodies are nothing to sneeze at.
+If you have any doubts about whether you can handle these ingredients, consider assessing your tolerance by starting with a partial scoop before graduating to a full dose.

 Morphogen Nutrition AlphaGEN – Deals and Price Drop Alerts